This post is also available in: Dutch

 Stay in Montuïri

-Because Montuïri is not so focused on tourism, there are not so many hotels.
-However, there are beautiful fincas, such as Finca Son Manera, and there are also plenty of options on Airbnb.
+Because Montuïri is not heavily focused on tourism, there aren’t many hotels.
+However, there are beautiful fincas, such as Finca Son Manera, and plenty of options on Airbnb.
 So that’s what I do.

 In the house, a pellet stove (in which you throw compressed wood chips) is almost continuously on.
-The homes in Mallorca are built to stay cool in the summer and are not really suitable for cold days.
+The homes in Mallorca are built to stay cool in summer and are not well suited to cold days.
 In a side room, we make an office.
 Fortunately, there is also an IKEA in Mallorca.
-The beds sleep wonderfully, and the wifi is good, but we keep astounded by the crazy space on the house’s ridge with a table and a chair.
+The beds sleep wonderfully, and the wifi is good, but we keep being astounded by the crazy space on the house’s ridge with a table and a chair.
 The area is unreachable.
 No stairs, no entrance.
 Is this just decoration?
 Is it Mallorcan design?

-The owner of the Airbnb could not have been more helpful and friendly.
+The Airbnb host could not have been more helpful and friendly.
 When we send a message, he answers quickly.
-If the gate jams, someone comes the same day to fix it.
-When our pellets for the stove are low, we get a new load in his name across the street.
+If the gate jams, someone will come the same day to fix it.
+When our stove pellets are low, we get a new load in his name across the street.
 When my mother comes over for a few nights, that’s no problem.
-In other words: if you have the chance and the money, this Montuïri house is a wonderful base on Mallorca.
+In other words, if you have the chance and the money, this Montuïri house is a wonderful base on Mallorca.
 You can book it on Airbnb.

 More Mallorca inspiration?